 GeneCards Summary for ATP1B2 Gene

 ATP1B2 (ATPase, Na+/K+ Transporting, Beta 2 Polypeptide) is a Protein Coding gene.
-Diseases associated with ATP1B2 include x-linked juvenile retinoschisis and juvenile retinoschisis.
-Among its related pathways are Hemostasis and Myometrial Relaxation and Contraction Pathways.
-GO annotations related to this gene include sodium:potassium-exchanging ATPase activity.
+Diseases associated with ATP1B2 include juvenile retinoschisis and x-linked juvenile retinoschisis.
+Among its related pathways are Hemostasis and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+GO annotations related to this gene include ATPase binding and sodium:potassium-exchanging ATPase activity.
 An important paralog of this gene is ATP1B3.

 UniProtKB/Swiss-Prot for ATP1B2 Gene